fcapolini/modicumjs/README.md

 # ModicumJS

-A minimal yet powerful reactive web framework for people who don't enjoy struggling with Angular, React & co.
+A minimalist yet powerful reactive web framework for people who don't paricularly enjoy working with beasts like Angular, React & co.

+Its simplicity is your best guarantee: you can easily gain full control of its code, work around its quirks and build on its features as you see fit for your projects.
+No more climbing steep learning curves, getting stuck, searching forums and second guessing your framework's inner workings.

 ## Samples